In a Nutshell

 The EU Commission published its legislative proposal on 5 July 2023.

-The proposal will be subject to interinstitutional negotiations in European Parliament and Council.
+The proposal will be subject to interinstitutional negotiations in the European Parliament and Council.

-A public feedback period on the European Commission’s proposal is open until 3 November 2023, which is likely to be extended.
+A public feedback period on the European Commission’s proposal was open until 27 November 2023.

 Context of the law